DefinitionThis section has been translated automatically.

 ContraindicationThis section has been translated automatically.

-Note: The allergological significance of the anise extracts is considered to be low.
-Few publications are available, especially for spice allergy sufferers about type I allergies, also with anaphylactic events.
+Remark: The allergological significance of anise extracts is to be regarded as low.
+There are a few publications on type I allergies, including anaphylactic events, especially in spice allergy sufferers.

 Recipe(s)This section has been translated automatically.